 Half day i.e. sittings of 4 hours or less (excluding meal breaks) £104.50.

 The half-day rate will be paid to members for preparation prior to a Joint Audit Committee meeting.
 This payment will also be made if a member is unable to attend a meeting but undertakes the preparation and provides comments to the Chair for discussion at the meeting.

-8.1
+Please note: Fees will be reviewed annually on publication of the Independent Remuneration Panel for Wales Annual Report.

+Remuneration Rate (Chair)

+8.1 The remuneration will be paid at the fee rate set out in the Independent Remuneration Panel for Wales Annual Report for 2022/23.
+The amounts are:

+Full day i.e. sittings of more than 4 hours (excluding meal breaks) £268.

+Half day i.e. sittings of 4 hours or less (excluding meal breaks) £134.

+The half-day rate of £134 will be paid to the Chair for preparation prior to a Joint Audit Committee meeting.
+This payment will also be made if the Chair is unable to attend a meeting but undertakes the preparation and provides comments for discussion at the meeting.

 Reimbursement of Travel Costs